PEMF Therapy for Dogs: Ease Pain and Improve Movement

 leilani-alvarez-animal-medical-center

-Dr. Mary Gardner, founder of Lap of Love, met online Dr. Leilani Alvarez, from the Animal Medical Center (AMC).
-They discussed non-pharmaceutical treatments for pets, focusing on electromagnetic field therapy [20].
+Dr. Mary Gardner, founder of Lap of Love, connected online with Dr. Leilani Alvarez from the Animal Medical Center (AMC) to discuss non-drug treatments for pets, focusing on electromagnetic field therapy [20].

-They use PEMF therapy for pet rehabilitation.
-Dr. Alvarez explained, "It’s not magic; it’s based on real science.
-This technology has been around for over a century and has evolved significantly."
-Dr. Alvarez conducted a clinical trial using the Assisi Loop device on dogs with intervertebral disc disease.
-She noted, "53 dogs completed the study, and the results showed significant improvements in those treated with the real PEMF device compared to the sham device."
+They use PEMF therapy in pet rehab.
+Dr. Alvarez explained, “It’s not magic; it’s based on real science.
+This technology has been around for over a century and has evolved significantly.”
+She ran a clinical trial with the Assisi Loop device on dogs with intervertebral disc disease, saying, “53 dogs completed the study, and the results showed significant improvements in those treated with the real PEMF device compared to the sham device.”

-She states that PEMF therapy is especially beneficial for conditions like post-surgery recovery, soft tissue injuries, and inflammation.
-Dr. Alvarez shared, "I've seen amazing success cases, including dogs with acute allergic reactions and severe inflammation."
-She continues, “PEMF therapy is very effective for reducing pain and inflammation, supporting treatments for conditions like arthritis, bulging discs, and even cognitive dysfunction in pets.
-However, it’s important to consult with your veterinarian before starting the therapy, especially when your pet has a pacemaker or tumor.
+She emphasized PEMF’s benefits for post-surgery recovery, soft tissue injuries, and inflammation.
+“I’ve seen amazing success cases, including dogs with acute allergic reactions and severe inflammation,” Dr. Alvarez said.
+“PEMF therapy is very effective for reducing pain and inflammation, supporting treatments for conditions like arthritis, bulging discs, and even cognitive dysfunction in pets.
+However, it’s important to consult with your veterinarian before starting the therapy, especially when your pet has a pacemaker or tumor.”

-For pet owners seeking non-pharmaceutical options, PEMF therapy is a valuable addition to veterinary care.
-Dr. Alvarez highlights, "It’s a safe and effective modality, particularly when used in conjunction with other treatments."
+For pet owners looking for non-drug options, Dr. Alvarez calls PEMF “a safe and effective modality, particularly when used in conjunction with other treatments.”

 dog-on-pemf-therapy-mat